dedis/popstellar/protocol/README.md

 ```

 In any case, prettier will be run by the continuous integration pipeline
-hen you open a pull request and any necessary changes will be suggested
+when you open a pull request and any necessary changes will be suggested
 to you for inclusion.